peterchen3301/phd-review-system/README.md

 * **Gloabal variables are widely used in server-side script (.gs) and client-side script (XXX_js.html / XXX_javascript.html), which is a bad idea.**

   *Threatens:*
-  - risk of race conditions, declarations and definotion chaos and many more...
+  - risk of race conditions, declaration and definotion chaos, and many more...

   *Possible solutions:*
   - wrap variables using immediated invoked function expression